Women of Haarlem

 The tour is (for now) available in English or Romanian.

-The price is 30€ per person, and can be paid in cash or by card.
+The price is 30€ per person, and can be paid in our booking section or in person.

 If you are a woman about to book the tour, think of bringing a male companion!
 Oftentimes, women’s history ends up being taught only to women…